WiFi and Internet access

 For more information including a map of all free public WiFi access points across the city, visit VicFreeWiFi.

-The State Library, Federation Square and many city cafes also offer free WiFi.
+The State Library, Federation Square, the Melbourne Visitor Hub at Town Hall and many city cafes also offer free WiFi.

 Local calls from public telephones in Australia cost a fixed 50 cents, regardless of the time spent on the call.
 Calls to interstate, international and mobile numbers are charged by time.